 Yes, grief.
 Grief as we suffer our own losses of income, social connection, and certainty over our future.
 Grief as we watch the world around us crumble, as we watch economic systems long propped up collapse.
 Grief as we witness our healthcare workers on the frontlines neglected of the very personal protective equipment that allows them to serve the ill and still go home to their families.
 And most of all, grief at the human loss of life in this viral catastrophe.

 Many systems of medicine consider grief to be seated in our lungs.
 As we face the spread of this viral respiratory infection, and all its societal repercussions, this fact has not been lost on me.
 I’m encouraging my students and clients to use breathwork exercises to strengthen their respiratory system and enhance their immune capacity, but also to address the emotion of grief and help it move through the body constructively.

 I talk about this, and much more, in our recent video, Community Health Discussion.
 To continue that conversation, we are hosting an online workshop series titled Herbs for Resilient Health.
 Through an in-depth discussion of immune support, antiviral strategies, nourishment, respiratory care, and emotional wellness, our five-part series hopes to empower you with practical strategies to care for your health and the health of your loved ones, so that together, we may ensure the health of our community.
 Classes will be recorded for later viewing if you can’t make them at their scheduled session time.

-Keep your heart strong, look to the plants around you, and lean into community.
+Keep your heart strong, look to the plants around you, and lean into the community.
 May we cultivate calm, clarity, and courage to navigate these confusing and uncertain times together.